rasta-nitzsche/Healthcare-app/README.md

 Can check his planning and his consultations.

-Can have a look on the form filled by the patient and ask him more questions if necessary.
+Can have a look on the daily form filled by the patient and ask him more questions if necessary.

 ## Software stack